 • any other person, where considering all the circumstances, the Victorian Ombudsman considers it proper to entertain the complaint.

-Complaints may be taken over the telephone.
-However, under section 14(2) of the OA (Vic), if a complaint to the Victorian Ombudsman is not made in writing, the Victorian Ombudsman may require the complainant to provide a written statement in the form (if any) specified by the Victorian Ombudsman that:
+Complaints may be made over the telephone.
+However, under section 14(2) of the OA (Vic), the Victorian Ombudsman may require the complainant to provide a written statement in the form (if any) specified by the Victorian Ombudsman that:

 • confirms that the complainant wants the Victorian Ombudsman to consider the complaint; and